-The execution and delivery of this Official Statement have been duly authorized by the County Treasurer on behalf of the County.

-By: Beaumont A. Jefferson County Treasurer
+The execution and delivery of this Off Treasurer on behalf of the County. ficial Statement have been duly authorized by the County Treasurer on behalf of the county.
+COUNTY OF NASSAU, NEW YORK By: /s/ Beaumont A. Jefferson County Treasurer December 10, 2015